rlnsy/cucumber-js-playwright/README.md

 // other actions...
 ```

+Usage of the Library is further described here: https://playwright.dev/docs/library

 In cucumber js, we can set this up using some before and after (each) hooks and assigning some values to the World:

 ```